lareponse/badhat/README.md

 **ADDBAD** is not a framework.
 It’s a refusal.

 A refusal of boilerplate.
 A refusal of magic.
 A refusal of engineering theater.

 That means:

-- No config
+* No config files or metadata
-- No classes (or containers, annotations, attributes or autowiring)
+* No classes, containers, annotations or autowiring
+* No namespaces or autoloading
+* No dependency injection or service layers
-- No sessions
+* No sessions or cookie parsing
-- No routing tables
+* No routing tables or middleware stacks
-- No templating engines
+* No templating engines or DSLs
-- No dependency injection
-- No layers of abstraction
+* No layers of abstraction

-None of them are needed.
-What we need are **file systems**, **functions**, **arrays** and **conventions**.
+All you need are **file systems**, **functions**, **arrays** and **conventions**.

-addbad is ~80 lines of core code that give you everything required to build real applications -and nothing you don’t ask for.
+ADDBAD is \~80 lines of core code that give you everything required to build real applications—and nothing you don’t explicitly ask for.

-addbad is built on the belief that clarity, control, and constraint lead to better code—and that modern PHP has been hijacked by people trying to turn it into Java.

 ---